-The Craftsman kitchen is becoming a popular choice in kitchen design.
-The resurgence may have a lot to do with the growing appeal of the Craftsman style house.
+The Craftsman kitchen design is becoming a popular choice in kitchen remodeling projects.
+The resurgence may have a lot to do with the growing appeal of the Craftsman-style house.
 We can thank the popularity of shows on HGTV for that.

 The charming detail of Craftsman architecture dates back to late 19th century Britain.
 The bungalow style design with its sloped roof, large porch, and attention to detail make for irresistible charm.